🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Zendesk Advanced Data Privacy & Protection

-HoneyBook: HoneyBook’s contracts are legally binding and signed online.
-The platform uses standard SSL encryption and PCI-compliant payment processing.
-It’s secure enough for client contracts and financial data, though not at Zendesk’s enterprise level.
+HoneyBook: HoneyBook’s online contracts are legally binding and signed online.
+The platform uses standard SSL encryption and PCI-compliant payment processing for online payments.
+Secure enough for client contracts and financial data, though not at Zendesk’s enterprise level.

 PlanZendeskHoneyBook